bioinform/somaticseq/README.md

     * At VAF = 0.03, the three numbers are 0.987777, 0.003745 and 0.845741.
 * [estimate_SequencingErrorRate.py](utilities/estimate_SequencingErrorRate.py) estimates overall sequencing error in a BAM file by assuming every base within a BED file is a reference base.
 The BAM files are normal samples.
 The BED file is the high-confidence region minus the germline variant positions (Suppl.
 Table 2).

 # SomaticSeq
 * SomaticSeq is an ensemble caller that has the ability to use machine learning to filter out false positives.
-The detailed documentation is included in the package, located in [docs/Manual.pdf](docs/Manual.pdf "User Manual").
-A quick guide can also be found [here](http://bioinform.github.io/somaticseq/).
+To use SomaticSeq in your work, please use the [main branch](https://github.com/bioinform/somaticseq).
 * SomaticSeq's open-access paper: [Fang LT, Afshar PT, Chhibber A, et al. An ensemble approach to accurately detect somatic mutations using SomaticSeq.
 Genome Biol.
 2015;16:197](http://dx.doi.org/10.1186/s13059-015-0758-2 "Fang LT, Afshar PT, Chhibber A, et al. An ensemble approach to accurately detect somatic mutations using SomaticSeq.
 Genome Biol.
 2015;16:197.").

-# Requirement
+# Requirement for this SEQC2 release
 In order to run `utilities/makeSeqc2HighConfidenceCallSets/makeTruthSet.sh`, the following software need to be installed
 * Python 3, plus regex, pysam, numpy, scipy, pandas, xlrd, and openpyxl libraries
 * SomaticSeq v3.6.2